simonsmith/postcss-at2x/README.md

 ### Differences from rework-at2x

 * Supports multiple background images and `background` shorthand with properties.
-See test/fixtures/at2x.css for examples.
+See `test/fixtures/at2x.css` for examples.

-* Ignores background-size this should always be set on the original declaration and is inherited.
+* Ignores background-size.
+This should be set on the original declaration and is then inherited.

 ## Usage